 If you receive a bomb threat by telephone, obtain as much information from the caller as possible.
 Ask for (1) the location of the bomb, (2) the expected time of explosion, and (3) the type of bomb.
 Listen carefully to the caller's voice and any background noises.
 Such information may assist in identifying the caller.
 Call the MSUPD immediately.
 MSUPD will search the area involved and notify trained bomb squad personnel if a device is found.
-If evacuation is required, notification will be sent through the Maroon Alert system and other measures as appropriate.
 MSUPD, together with members of the Crisis Action Team, will determine whether evacuation is required.